mizarc/organisational-scripts/README.md

 - Images file names can have the following information in the file name: `YYYY-MM-DD HH-MM-SS` (date and time) and `+TTTT` (timezone).
 - In the event that timezone is omitted, you can use a command line parameter to add it in.
 - If the date and time information is not included, it makes use of the last modified date of the file instead.

+### Setup Script
+Run this first before every other script!
+This creates the following essential folders:
+- Input
+- Crop
+- Output

 ### Run Script
 This is the main pipeline that handles the compression and organisation process via these steps: